Daniel-Ze/sequence_annotation/README.md

 	>python /path/to/transProt.py /path/to/multi_fasta.fa

-The script will output a .fa file in the working directory with the CDS fasta file and it will output the sequences in the terminal.
+The script will output a .fa file in the directory with the CDS.fa file and it will output the sequences in the terminal.